-The TC-59 controls the operation of a maximum of eight magnetic tape transports.
-The TC-59 uses the PDP-9 data channel facility to transfer data between system core memory and magnetic tape.
-The data transfers are controlled by the resident-memory word counter (WC) and current address (CA) registers associated with the assigned data channel.
-The TC-59 is assigned memory location 328 and 338 for WC and CA, respectively.
+The TC59 controls the operation of a maximum of eight magnetic tape transports.
+The TC59 uses the processor data channel facility to transfer data between system core memory and magnetic tape.
+The data transfers are controlled by the memory-resident word counter (WC) and current address (CA) registers associated with the assigned data channel.
+The TC59 is assigned memory location 328 and 338 for WC and CA, respectively.
 The CA is incremented before each data transfer; therefore, the initial contents should be set to the desired initial address minus one.
 The WC is also incremented before each transfer and must be set to the 2s complement of the desired number of data transfers.
-In this way, the word transfer which causes the word count overflow (WC becomes 0) is the last transfer to take place.
+In this way, the word transfer that causes the word count overflow (WC becomes 0) is the last transfer to take place.

-To control operation, the TC-59 maintains a command register (Table 2-1); the program specifies the desired operation by transferring control data (unit selection, density, mode, etc.) from the AC to the command register using IOT instructions (Table 2-2).
+To control operation, the TC59 maintains a command register (Table 2-1).
+The program specifies the desired operation by transferring control data (unit selection, density, mode, etc.) from the AC to the command register using IOT instructions (refer to Table 2-2).
 Tape status information (EOT, BOT, error flags) can be read into the AC from the control unit by IOTs.
 Similarly, the control unit command register can be read into the AC.

-During normal data reading, the control assembles 18-bit computer length words from successive frames read from the information channels of the tape.
+During normal data reading, the control assembles 18-bit computer words from successive frames read from the information channels of the tape.
 During normal data writing, the control disassembles 18-bit words and distributes the bits so that they are recorded on successive frames of the information channels.
-The control provides for selection of four recording densities: 200, 556, 800, and 800/9-channel.
+The control provides for selection of three recording densities: 200, 556, and 800 bpi.